nyavramov/python_app_mac_app_store/README.md

 - [Entitlements .plist file](#entitlements-plist-file)
 - [Running Pyinstaller and Codesigning](#running-pyinstaller-and-codesigning)

 ## Introduction

+**Note**: if you think that you've already got a good understanding of the process of building/codesigning, you can skip to the [Running Pyinstaller and Codesigning](#running-pyinstaller-and-codesigning) section, where you can simply run my build script to package your app for the Mac App Store.

 This guide will walk you through the process of uploading a Python app to the Mac App Store.
 It is based on my personal experience of struggling to upload an app successfully.
 One might think that uploading a Python app to the Mac App Store would be easy.
-After all, Python is one of the most popular languages in the world, and MacOS is one of the most popular operating systems.
+After all, Python is one of the most popular languages in the world, and macOS is one of the most popular operating systems.
 However, complications with app sandboxing and the app signing process make such an endeavour difficult.
 It is crucial to specify the correct build parameters and entitlements in order for the app to run properly and be accepted by the Mac App Store.